How Farmers Can Leverage Bonus Depreciation under the Big Beautiful Bill

 • Consulting with industry tax advisors is crucial for farmers to navigate the complexities of tax regulations and optimize their tax savings.

-The agriculture industry is no stranger to the ebb and flow of tax regulations, and one of the most significant changes on the horizon is the phase-out of bonus depreciation.
+The agriculture industry is no stranger to the ebb and flow of tax regulations, and one of the most significant changes is the comeback of 100% bonus depreciation.
+President Trump signed the Big Beautiful Bill on July 4th, 2025, which allows farmers and other businesses to take advantage of 100% bonus depreciation on the cost of qualifying assets.
 Introduced as part of the Tax Cuts and Jobs Act (TCJA) in 2017, bonus depreciation allowed farmers and other businesses to write off a substantial percentage of the cost of eligible assets in the year they were purchased.
-However, the 100% write-off of qualified property has expired, and the phase-out has begun.
+Starting in 2023, we began to phase out of 100% bonus depreciation.
+Now farmers can continue to use this tax advantage for assets acquired after Jan.
+19, 2025.

 Understanding Bonus Depreciation

-Bonus depreciation is an additional first-year depreciation deduction enabling farmers to write off a significant portion of the cost of eligible assets in the year they are purchased.
+Bonus depreciation is an additional first-year deduction enabling farmers to write off a significant portion of the cost of eligible assets in the year they are purchased.
 This provision has been a boon for the agriculture sector, providing immediate tax relief and incentivizing investments in new equipment and technology.
-The remaining cost of these assets can be deducted over their depreciable life using regular depreciation methods.

 Under the TCJA, bonus depreciation was enhanced to allow a 100% write-off for assets purchased and placed in service after Sept.
-27, 2017 and before Jan.
+27, 2017, and before Jan.
 1, 2023.
-This change dramatically increased the attractiveness of bonus depreciation, making it a valuable tool for managing tax liability and improving cash flow.
+Starting in 2023, bonus depreciation was set to phase out completely by 2027.
+Now farmers and other businesses have the option to continue to use this tax strategy for managing their tax liability and improving their cash flow.

 What Qualifies for Bonus Depreciation?